DataDog/hiring-engineers/answers.md

 <img src="./images/hostmap.png" alt="drawing" width="500"/>

 <p></p>
 <h3>2.
-I updated PostgreSQL on my machine and installed the PostgreSQL Datadog integration.
+Next, I updated PostgreSQL on my machine and installed the PostgreSQL Datadog integration.
 <p></p>

 At first, this is the error I was seeing in the root terminal and dd-agent log:</h3>